Tuba-05/Spring-Workers-Fruit-Picking-Simulation-/readme.md

 ./SpringWorkers.exe
 ```
 ----
-See the report for further explanation of project.--
+See the report for further explanation of project.